 % Shrinkage = (1- carriers mean sizedroplets mean size ) x 100 (eq.1)

-Carriers morphology was observed using a Field Emission-Scanning Electron Microscope (FE-SEM mod.
+Carrier morphology was observed using a Field Emission-Scanning Electron Microscope (FE-SEM mod.
 LEO 1525, Carl Zeiss SMT AG, Oberkochen, DE).
 Powder samples of each test were placed on a double-sided adhesive carbon tape previously glued to an aluminum stub and coated with a gold film (250 A thickness) using a sputter coater (mod.108 A; Agar Scientific, Stansted, UK).

 3.5. hGDF-5 and hTGF-β1 release study and encapsulation efficiency

-Growth factors release profiles were monitored in vitro suspending about 5 (±0.3) mg of carriers in 0.5mL of Minimum Essential Medium Alpha (α-MEM) plus 0.1% w/w Tween 20, placed in an incubator at 37°C, and stirred continuously at 100 rpm.
+Growth factor release profiles were monitored in vitro by suspending approximately 5 (±0.3) mg of carriers in 0.5mL of Minimum Essential Medium Alpha (α-MEM) plus 0.1% w/w Tween 20, which was placed in an incubator at 37°C, and stirred continuously at 100 rpm.
 Every 24 hours, the samples were centrifuged at 12000 rcf for 10 min and the supernatant completely removed and replaced with fresh media to maintain sink conditions.
 The concentration of the released peptides were then measured with an Enzyme Linked Immunosorbent Assay (ELISA, Cloud-Clone Corp., USA).
 Release experiments were performed in duplicate (N=2) and the curve describes the mean profile was calculated as ng of growth factor released from 100mg of polymer versus time.
-Encapsulation Efficiency (%) was defined as the ratio between loaded peptides in the emulsion and the recovered one per g of polymer; this value is expressed as a percentage.
+Encapsulation Efficiency (%) was defined as the ratio between loaded peptides in the emulsion and recovered per g of polymer; this value is expressed as a percentage.

 3.6.
 Cells isolation and harvesting